naninovel/docs/docs/en/guide/getting-started.md

 ## Prerequisites

-Naninovel is an extension for the [Unity game engine](https://unity.com), so it's strongly recommended to at least [learn the basics](https://learn.unity.com) of using the engine before starting with Naninovel.
+Naninovel is an extension for the [Unity game engine](https://unity.com), so it is strongly recommended to at least [learn the basics](https://learn.unity.com) of using Unity before starting with Naninovel.

-In case you're not going to build any custom gameplay outside Naninovel, feel free to ignore the scene-related information altogether, as Naninovel will take care of that.
+If you do not plan to implement any custom gameplay outside Naninovel, you can ignore the scene-related information, as Naninovel will handle it automatically.

-## Create New Unity Project
+## Create Unity Project

 When creating a project, we recommend choosing the **Universal Render Pipeline** (URP) template.
 The legacy built-in render pipeline (BiRP) will work as well, but it's no longer actively maintained by Unity and is expected to be deprecated.
 The High Definition Render Pipeline (HDRP) is not recommended — it will generally work as well, but some rendering features may not be compatible out of the box.